Archetypes

 - Devas/Four Holy Beasts (EN: "Four Sovereigns") (🏳️🌈)

 A zoo deck that makes use of ACE removal that kills opponent Digimon when deleted, and once its trash is sufficiently stacked, it summons a 15k unaffected beatstick that, by bottomdecking cards from the trash, wipes the board when it attacks.
-However, it matches up poorly into literally all removal.
+However, it matches up poorly into literally all removal, and all its plays eat obscene amounts of memory, so unless it gets a way to reduce costs it's functionally dead on arrival.

 - Beelzebumon (M)